oddxends/altas-move/README.md

 | **Copy** | LEGATO — every chord rings until the next one.
 Blinks while armed |
 | **Undo** | stop everything |

-Legato and page-change sustain have **no timeout**.
-That's deliberate — a progression shouldn't gap because you paused — but it means Undo is how you stop, not waiting.

 ---

 ## The sixteen step buttons